aldenweaver/quantum-learning-notes/learn-quantum-basics.md

   + Use quantum geometry since there are 3 coordinates space-time-?
   + "Single-qubit & joint two-qubit measurements" - what about tiple-qubits? or joint triple qubits (2^3 = 8)?
   + Quantum geometry & measurement: 2 measurements in 3 dimensions
-    + 2 measurements, taken in 3 different
+    + 2 measurements, taken in 3 different dimensions
+    + Dimension is a measurement
+    + Diminsional planes are coordinated measurements of space-time-?
   + Ties into Python versioning
+  + Multiplication vs. exponentation
   + Ellipses instead of circles, similar to astronomy
   + Quantum Decoherence: https://en.wikipedia.org/wiki/Quantum_decoherence
     + How quantum mechanics behave differently when scaled too large